akidinatophat/RestoreOofSound/README.md

 # RestoreOofSound
-just a simple batch script to change the roblox oof sound for the 32-bit clien
+just a batch script to change the roblox oof sound for the 32-bit clien

 if you wanna do it manually(you need an old roblox version for this): https://youtu.be/tc8i9mU9aKk